11 Jan Strategies to Improve Soybean Yield

-And here we go again, time to make your 2019 soybean production plans.
+And here we go again, time to make your 2019 soybean production plans and develop strategies to improve soybean yield.

 The season is over, the soybean crop is out, and, if you are like most producers, yields were higher than normal and probably exceeded expectations.
 Not all seasons are like that, however, and probably only 1 out of every 5 years will the crop perform very well despite what strategies growers deploy.